-The purpose of this project is thus to offer European teachers’ educational strategies for cosmopolitan engagement.
-It does so by enabling teachers to develop the skills necessary and by offering materials for practical employment of these principles in classrooms.
-The idea of shared humanity, which in the cosmopolitan education shapes the way people live with each other, prepares children for understanding fundamental human rights, democratic values, and intercultural dialog as well as motivates them to become active and engaged citizens.
-All these traits prevent them from falling prey to simplified interpretations of the world (among them nationalism), radicalization but also social and political inaction.
+The purpose of this project is thus to offer to the teachers of Europe educational strategies for cosmopolitan engagement.
+This is achieved by enabling teachers to develop the necessary skills and by offering materials for practical employment of these principles in classrooms.
+It promotes the idea of shared humanity.
+This kind of cosmopolitan education can help to shape the way that people live and interact with each other, and can prepare children for understanding fundamental human rights, democratic values, and intercultural dialogue, as well as motivating them to become active and engaged citizens.
+All these traits prevent people from falling prey to radicalization, simplified interpretations of the world (among them nationalism), or social and political inaction.
 The platform was created hoping to reach the following specific educational goals:

-– Helping students and teachers develop a cosmopolitan frame of mind by combining openness to the new with a reflective engagement with their own particular culture, tradition, and identity;
+– To help students and teachers develop a cosmopolitan frame of mind by combining (a) openness to what is new, with (b) a reflective engagement with their own particular culture, tradition, and identity;

-– Fostering a sense of European citizenship based on understanding and respect for human rights and democracy;
+– To foster a sense of European citizenship based on understanding and respect for human rights and democracy;

-– Challenging stereotypes by reflective engagement with different cultures and promoting the importance of combating racism, prejudice, and xenophobia;
+– To challenge stereotypes through reflective engagement with different cultures and by promoting the importance of combating racism, prejudice, and xenophobia;

-– Informing teachers and students about globalism and the processes of global interaction;
+– To inform teachers and students about globalism and the processes of global interaction;

-– Promoting critical thinking and its implementation in handling new media;
+– To promote critical thinking and its use when reading and using new forms of digital media;

-– Fostering the cognitive and affective skills in children needed to cope with the challenges of living together in multicultural societies;
+– To foster the cognitive and affective skills needed by children to cope with the challenges of living in multicultural societies;

-– Enhancing the European dimension of teacher training;
+– To enhance the European dimension of teacher training;

-– Supporting improvements in pedagogical approaches to global, cosmopolitan and social issues;
+– To support improvements in pedagogical approaches to global, cosmopolitan and social issues;

-– Promoting awareness of the importance of cultural and linguistic diversity in Europe;
+– To promote awareness of the importance of cultural and linguistic diversity in Europe;

-– Promoting equality and contributing to combating all forms of discrimination based on sex, racial or ethnic origin, religion or belief, disability, age or sexual orientation;
+– To promote equality and contribute to combating all forms of discrimination based on sex, racial or ethnic origin, religion or belief, disability, age or sexual orientation;

-– Contributing to more equal, welcoming and nurturing learning environments.
+– To contribute to more equal, welcoming and nurturing learning environments.

 To reach these objectives we combined the findings and results of several successful projects and initiatives implemented in school education in several countries.
 We built a multilingual platform for educators, where they can find information and materials to face the current educational challenges and contribute to the above goals.
 The platform informs educators on ways in which they can handle the growing diversity in their classrooms, the rise of uncertainty in society, the increased globalization as well as the fact that dogmatic educational strategies are no longer suited for students who are daily faced with a myriad of opinions and perceived truths on the internet and have to navigate among them to create their own understanding of the world.